 Our Story

 Initially, the family moved to have a few livestock animals and some chickens for eggs.
 But it turned into something greater as they looked to sustain their own quality products.
-They started this farm to know where their products come from while raising the animals humanely and upholding the highest welfare standards.
+They started this farm as first generation farmers to know where their products come from while raising the animals humanely and upholding the highest welfare standards.
 They are committed to providing the local community with natural products from their pasture raised, happy animals.

 Background